04 Feb Insect Control

-View this video to help you identify insects that commonly damage lawns
+Watch the video below to help you identify insects that commonly damage lawns.

-Once you identify what kind of insect is damaging your lawn, you will want to apply an insecticide specifically labeled to control that insect.
-Be sure the product you chose breaks the life cycle by killing both the adult and infant.
+Once you identify what kind of insect is damaging your lawn, whether it is grub worms, billbugs, chinch bugs, or even mole crickets, you will want to apply an insecticide specifically labeled to control that insect.
+Be sure the product you chose breaks the life cycle by killing the adult, infant, or egg.

 For example, to rid your lawn of billbugs, you will need one ingredient to kill the adults and another to kill the infant larvae.

 If you are not sure what insect is damaging your lawn, apply a broad spectrum insecticide.
-If you use a granular variety, water your lawn immediately after application to help get it into the soil.
+If you use a granular variety, water your lawn immediately after application to help soil absorption.

 If you do not see any insect damage but want to be proactive, apply a broad spectrum insecticide once a year.
 July or August are good months to apply.
-Again, if you use a granular variety, water your lawn immediately after application to help get it into the soil.
+Again, if you use a granular variety, water your lawn immediately after application to help soil absorption.